GDGCochabamba/wgj-website/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/wgj-website` directory.
 Use the `--prod` flag for a production build.

+### Building as a pre-rendered site

+Run `scully` to build the project as a pre-rendered site, the static build artifacts will be stored in the `dist/static` directory.
+Scully requires that the project was already built and that distribution files were generated, so `ng build` has to run before.

+Running `npm run build:prod` automatically runs _ng build_ and _scully_ in production mode.

+_Note: The current Firebase configuration expects that the build artifacts are stored in the `dist/static` directory._

 ## Running unit tests